A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \subsection{Shunt Reactors}

 Shunt reactors are important reactive management power devices in the power grid.
-The shunt reactors are crucial in ensuring the voltages in the power network do not rise to dangerously high values causing the insulation in the system to fail.
-There are: 1) fixed rating shunt reactors either dry type or oil immersed, and; 2) variable shunt reactors mostly oil immersed.
-The fixed shunt reactors cannot provide regulation while the variable shunt reactors provide regulation capability that is necessary with variable renewable generation like wind and solar \cite{sr_1}.
-The variable shunt reactors have multiple components including a tap changer and cooling system that are vulnerable to extreme temperatures.
+They are crucial in ensuring that the voltages in the power network do not rise to dangerously high values, causing the insulation in the system to fail.
+There are both fixed-rating and variable shunt reactors; fixed rating reactors are either dry or oil immersed, and variable reactors are mostly oil immersed.
+Fixed shunt reactors cannot provide regulation, while variable shunt reactors provide regulation capability (which is necessary with variable renewable generation like wind and solar \cite{sr_1}).
+Variable shunt reactors have multiple components including a tap changer and cooling system that are vulnerable to extreme temperatures.

-\textbf{Impact of Climate Change:} Like oil cooled transformers, the shunt reactors also have temperature vulnerable components like insulation, windings, tap changer, etc. Reference \cite{sr_2} provides details of the temperature limitations of medium voltage to high voltage oil immersed transformers.
-Extreme heat (temperatures greater than $40 \degree C$) and extreme cold ( temperatures less than $-25 \degree C $) ambient conditions are defined as stressed ambient conditions for the oil immersed shunt reactors \cite{sr_2}.
-There are further details about average temperatures: The monthly average temperature should not exceed $30 \degree C$ and annual average should not exceed $20 \degree C$ \cite{sr_2}.
-If the temperatures exceed these ranges, appropriate measures are needed to prevent the impact on reliability and life of the shunt reactor.
+\textbf{Impact of Extreme Temperature Operations:} Like oil-cooled transformers, shunt reactors also have temperature-vulnerable components like insulation, windings, tap changer, etc. Reference \cite{sr_2} provides details of the temperature limitations of medium-voltage to high-voltage oil-immersed transformers.
+Extreme heat (temperatures greater than 40 \degree C) and extreme cold (temperatures less than $-25$ \degree C) ambient conditions are defined as stressed ambient conditions for oil-immersed shunt reactors \cite{sr_2}.
+There are further details about average temperatures: The monthly average temperature should not exceed 30 \degree C and annual average should not exceed 20 \degree C \cite{sr_2}.
+If the temperatures exceed these ranges, appropriate measures are needed to prevent impacts on the reliability and life of the shunt reactor.
 These temperatures should be maintained during transport and storage \cite{sr_2}.
-Reference \cite{sr_3} provides details of mechanical failure and microcracks that can develop in dry type of shunt reactors.
+Reference \cite{sr_3} provides details of mechanical failure and microcracks that can develop in the dry type of shunt reactors.
 It shows the mechanism of this failure in extreme cold conditions.
 This can lead to structural failure and eventual fire hazard.
-This impact i snot only the failure of the reactor but can easily cascade into a fire risk during polar vortex conditions where the wind speeds are relatively high.
+This impact is not only the failure of the reactor, but can easily cascade into a fire risk during polar vortex conditions where the wind speeds are relatively high.